octopwn/octopwn-wasm-documentation/docs/plugins/clients/smb.md

 ### CERTIFICATE OPERATIONS

 Certificate Operations in the SMB Client plugin allow and exploiting vulnerabilities associated with certificate management, particularly  Misconfigured Certificate Templates (ESC1) and Misconfigured Enrollment Agent Templates (ESC3).
 These vulnerabilities expose flaws in the certificate enrollment process that can be manipulated to obtain unauthorized certificates, enabling attackers to request a certificate for any arbitrary user and thereby escalate privileges to domain admin.

+!!! info
 	For an in-depth understanding, the ESC1 and ESC3 vulnerability is thoroughly explained in the SpecterOps whitepaper "[Certified Pre-Owned](https://specterops.io/wp-content/uploads/sites/3/2022/06/Certified_Pre-Owned.pdf)".

 The SMB Client only allows you the exploit the vulnerability.
 To identify vulnerable certificates you can use the functionalities in the [LDAP Plugin](ldap.html#certify).
 The certificates are requested via the ICPR-RPC service.